CAVEconnectome/precomputed_annotation_indices/README.md

 	<img src="./images/reproducility_section_and_run_button.png" width="33%">
 	</p>

 14. You can observe the pipeline running on the canvas.
-Capsules in-process will be animated slightly, and connections actively passing data between assets or capsules will also be animated.
+Capsules in-process will be animated slightly, and connections actively passing data between assets or capsules will also be animated (and blue).

 	<p align="center">
 	<img src="./images/pipeline_running_1.png">